weichong-ong/E-commerce_Startup_Traffic_Website_Analysis/README.md

 - Analyzing seasonality for better prepare for upcoming spikes and slowdowns in demand

 #### Tasks
-- Seasonality: to find any seasonal trend that should be planned for next year, example more customer support and better inventory management during peak seasons
+1. Seasonality: to find any seasonal trend that should be planned for next year, example more customer support and better inventory management during peak seasons.
-- Business Patterns: adding live chat support to improve customer experience (to see when is the peak hours during the day with the most average sessions)
+2. Business Patterns: adding live chat support to improve customer experience (to see when is the peak hours during the day with the most average sessions).

 -> [SQL Queries](Seasonality_Analysis_and_Business_Pattern.sql)